 Thanks to evolving technology, businesses have easier access to data, helping them strategize their next move.
-However, it also heightens their exposure to security risks.
+However, it also heightens their exposure to security risks and the need to comply with evolving trends in data privacy.

 As businesses collect and store more sensitive data than ever, the threat of breaches and leaks also grows.
 Even tech giants like Apple or Meta aren’t safe against dangers that compromise sensitive user information.